travis-ci/docs-travis-ci-com/user/deployment/bintray.md

 - `excludePattern`: Optional.
 Pattern in the form of Ruby regular expression, indicating the path of files to be removed from the list of files specified by the includePattern.
 - `uploadPattern`: Upload path on Bintray.
 The path can contain symbols in the form of $1, $2,... that are replaced with capturing groups defined in the include pattern.

+If `listInDownloads` is set to `true` matching artifact will appear in the 'Download list' or 'Direct Downloads'.
+This can be done only on published version, so publish should be set to true to be taken into account.

 In the example above, the following files are uploaded:

 - All gem files located under `build/bin/` (including sub directories), except for   files under a `do-not-deploy` directory.
 The files will be uploaded to Bintray under the `gems` folder.
 - All files under `build/docs`.
-The files will be uploaded to Bintray under the `docs` folder.
+The files will be uploaded to Bintray under the `docs` folder and will appear in the downloads list of the project overview.

 **Note:** Regular expressions defined as part of the `includePattern` and `excludePattern` properties must be wrapped with brackets.